 3. Drop Fade With Curls

 A drop fade is a great way to tame and define your natural curls without disrupting the original integrity of your hair.
 You can either let them go wild by simply letting them air dry or refine your look with a bit of light styling product.
 Just spread a little paste on your fingertips and tuck the strands into its place where required.
 By carefully combing your hair after washing it, your curls will fall into place naturally as they dry.

 4. Drop Fade Slick Back

-The slick back is a classy look for a busy nine-to-five or dressy social occasions.
-The addition of a faded cut, like the drop fade, will instantly boost the style factor of this look while simultaneously add a more relaxed flair to it.
+The slick back is a classy look for busy nine-to-five or dressy social occasions.
+The addition of a faded cut, like the drop fade, will instantly boost the style factor of this look while simultaneously adding a more relaxed flair to it.
 Facial hair enthusiasts can take this look a little further by incorporating the fade into their beard.
 Simply continue dropping the fade further down into your sideburns and let it graduate into the length of your bread.

 5. Drop Fade Faux Hawk

 As if a faux hawk wasn’t stylish enough on its own, a drop fade will take this hairstyle favorite to the next level.
 While you can opt for a low drop fade for this haircut, a medium to high drop fade will have an even greater effect on this style.
 Let your hairdresser gradually fade your sides, thus creating a more dramatic contrast to the long, high top.
-Finally, create your faux hawk by drying your hair overhead and tucking in place with styling paste and hairspray.
+Finally, create your faux hawk by drying your hair overhead and tucking it in place with styling paste and hairspray.

 6. Drop Fade French Crop